mwitkow/go-proto-validators/README.md

 [![Travis Build](https://travis-ci.org/mwitkow/go-proto-validators.svg)](https://travis-ci.org/mwitkow/go-proto-validators)
 [![Apache 2.0 License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-A `protoc` plugin that generates `Validate() error` functions on Go proto `struct`s based on field options inside `.proto` files.
-The validation functions are code-generated and thus don't suffer on performance from tag-based reflection on deeply-nested messages.
+A `protoc` plugin that generates `Validate([]paths) error` functions on Go proto `struct`s based on field options inside `.proto` files.

+It incorporates [fieldmasks](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/well-known-types/field-mask) into the validators thereby providing optional validation on fields.
+By default, no fields are validated.
+This allows for each field that needs to be validated  to be specified by the fieldmask.

 ## Paint me a code picture